Anjola-ogunmefun/HR-backend/README.md

 # hr-backend
- The backen code to a HR-platform -built from scratch
+ The backen code to an HR-platform (in progress)